 There are a variety of different visas and permits available to those looking to move to Mexico.
 Your first port of call should be the country’s Instituto Nacional de Migración (in Spanish).
 Americans, Western Europeans, and citizens from parts of Latin America can visit visa-free for up to 180 days; others can obtain a visa for MX$332.

 While that’s perfect for those with a location-independent business, if you want to work for a Mexican company, you’ll need a $155 work permit that you can apply for after you arrive.
 Temporary (four-year) and permanent resident visas for those who want to stay more than six months are also available from $40 subject to bank balance requirements, but again, these visas do not allow you to work.
 You must apply for residence visas before you enter.

 Once you’ve got a work permit, local recruitment agencies will take you more seriously; in general, multinational companies will act as a sponsor as required.
 It’s also becoming common for Mexican companies to hire staff as independent contractors or through job agencies because of stronger labor regulations.

-Mexican citizenship – the passport is the 17th-most powerful with visa-free travel to 145 countries – requires five years of residency prior to the application date.
-If you come from a Spanish-speaking country, you can apply for naturalization after two years; on the other hand, Britons, Americans, and Australians can apply for dual citizenship straightaway.
+Mexican citizenship – the passport is the 23rd-most powerful with visa-free travel to 145 countries – requires five years of residency prior to the application date.
+If you come from a Spanish-speaking country, you can apply for naturalization after two years.
+Britons, Americans, and Australians can apply for dual citizenship straightaway.

 Life in Mexico is far cheaper than in the rest of North America.
 A one-bedroom apartment in the city center rents for MX$24,207 per month.